jgrss/cultionet/README.md

 > for partial labels.

 **Configuration file**
-> The configuration file (`cultionet/scripts/config.yml`) is used to create training datasets.
-This file is only meant
+> The configuration file is used to create training datasets.
+Copy the [config template](scripts/config.yml) and modify it accordingly.
-> to be a template.
-For each project, copy this template and modify it accordingly.

 **Training data requirements**
 > The polygon vector file should have a field with values for crop fields set equal to 1.
 Other crop classes are allowed and